EarthObservationSimulator/orbitpy-revised/Style Guide.md

 - All OrbitPy objects (classes) intended for use by external users must support initialization and serialization using Python dictionaries.
 Each class should provide `from_dict(...)` and `to_dict(...)` methods to allow instantiation from dictionary inputs and export their state or data back into a dictionary format.

 - All enum values should be in capital letters and formatted with underscores, e.g., `GREGORIAN_DATE`.

+- Use only the `from_dict(...)` and other functions that do not depend on external libraries to initialize the OrbitPy objects, even in test functions.
+External library members should be kept internal to the implementation, as they may change.